Shrestha04/Symptom-Analyzer/README.md

 ## 🤖 Gemini Health Chatbot
 The /chatbot route of the app provides a conversational chatbot using Gemini 2.0 Flash model.

-Users can interact with the bot for any health queries, emotional support, mental health guidance, or general wellness conversation.
+Users can interact with the bot for any health queries, emotional support, mental health guidance, or general wellness conversation — all in multiple languages for a more inclusive experience.

 ---